Pritam216/next_word_predictor_lstm_streamlit/README.md

-# next_word_predictor_lstm_streamlit

-This is the streamlit application that is based on the topic History of Artificial Intelligence by using LSTM

 #  Next Word Predictor

 A smart and interactive **Streamlit web app** that uses an **LSTM-based deep learning model** to predict the next word(s) in a sentence.
 Just enter a starting phrase and let the model continue your thought!